2019 Rugby World Cup: Scotland claim crucial win over Samoa

-Scotland was given two penalty tries and Samoa winger Ed Fidow a red card for giving away both of them in a pressure-relieving 34-0 win for the Scots in Kobe.
+Scotland got two penalty tries and Samoa winger Ed Fidow got a red card for giving away both of them in a pressure-relieving 34-0 win for the Scots at the Rugby World Cup.

 Fidow collapsed a maul for his first yellow card, and slid in knees first to stop Sean Maitland scoring for his second sin-bin offence with five minutes to go.
 The two yellows added up to a red to keep Samoa's terrible disciplinary record going at the World Cup.
-They had two yellows in their first game.
+They had two yellows in their first game, and Fidow was also warned after that game for punching, although he didn't get punished during it.

-Scotland's chances of making the quarter-finals would have been left hanging by a thread if it had slipped to a second straight loss in Pool A. They're still by no means certain.
+Scotland's chances of making the quarter-finals would have been left hanging by a thread if it had slipped to a second straight loss in Pool A. It's still by no means certain but it's better than where it was after a 27-3 walloping by Ireland to open the World Cup.

-First-half tries by wing Maitland and scrumhalf Greig Laidlaw, and a dropped goal from distance by fullback Stuart Hogg put Scotland out of sight at Kobe Misaki Stadium.
-Hogg launched his drop from near halfway and wide out on the left wing to give Scotland a 20-0 halftime lead.
+First-half tries by wing Maitland and scrumhalf Greig Laidlaw, and a dropped goal from distance by fullback Stuart Hogg put Scotland out of sight of Samoa at Kobe Misaki Stadium.
+Hogg launched his drop from near halfway and wide out on the left wing for a 20-0 halftime lead.

 Scotland 34 (Sean Maitland, Greig Laidlaw tries; 2 penalty tries; Laidlaw 2 conversions, penalty, Stuart Hogg dropped goal)